microsoft/AzureMonitorAddonForSplunk/README.md

 ## Generating the Splunk package file
 It is assumed that contributors of this project will use Visual Studio Code to develop with.
 You can download Visual Studio Code fro [here](https://code.visualstudio.com/Download).

 As a contributor, you will need to generate a version specific package file that includes your changes, such as `.\packages\TA-Azure_Monitor_1_2_6.spl`.
-To properly generate this file, you will need to install the following extension in your Visual Studio Code environment:
+To properly generate this file, you need to install the following extension in your Visual Studio Code environment:

 ![Visual Studio Code Deploy Extension](./images/vs-deploy-extension.png)